Skip to main content

 There are many different styles of reference lists.
 Often the differences are as small as the placement of a full stop or the use of italics.

 At Villanova we have adopted the APA style.
-An example is provided for you to the right.
+An example is provided for you below.

 Each source you enter into a reference list is called a citation.
 Each citation in your reference list must be referred to in your assignment.